Kong/docs.konghq.com/app/_src/gateway-operator/reference/custom-resources/index.md

 _Underlying type:_ `string`

 RolloutResourcePlanDeployment is the type that holds the resource plan for managing the Deployment objects during and after a rollout.
+ Allowed values:

+- `ScaleDownOnPromotionScaleUpOnRollout` is a rollout resource plan for Deployment which makes the operator scale down the Deployment to 0 when the rollout is not initiated by a spec change and then to scale it up when the rollout is initiated (the owner resource like a DataPlane is patched or updated).